PreetyManna11/Step_by_Step_Procedure_to_Analyze_Data/Data_Preperation_Merging_Tables/READ.md

 ## Data Preperation - Merging Tables

-Here we will understand the VLOOKUP function in Google Spreadsheet
+Here we will understand the VLOOKUP function in Google Spreadsheet to merge two tables together

 =VLOOKUP(search_key, Range, index, is_sorted)